Ukrainian Youth Delegates Call to Action for Youth Around the World

 I would say to the youth out there that young people from all corners of the world need to act, get involved and do everything possible to resolve existing conflicts and bring peace. - Alina Kurska

 Still, despite their current reality, both Alina and Denys continue to have hope.
 As Denys notes, “The future will be bright for my country because it will be free and united more than ever.
 This is what makes me not stop.
 A few weeks ago, we reached the point when we will never return to our normal lives.
 Ukrainian people have already shown so much courage.
 Sometimes I think that not any country in the world has the same courage as us.”
 Similarly, Alina finds hope in the “courage and heroism of Ukrainians.”
-Now, more than ever, she "see's the unity of the Ukrainian people, the strength and unshakable spirit of the Ukrainian army, and this can do nothing but inspire.”
+Now, more than ever, she sees "the unity of the Ukrainian people, the strength and unshakable spirit of the Ukrainian army," which inspires her.

 Alina has learned never to take freedom for granted ever again.
 “Just a few weeks ago, I was living a normal life.
 I was working towards my plans for the future.
 And if someone told me that it could be taken away overnight and just in a moment you could lose everything while someone is trying to capture, steal and destroy your homeland, I would certainly not believe it.
 I would say to the youth out there that young people from all corners of the world need to act, get involved, and do everything possible to resolve existing conflicts and bring peace.
 War is nothing but fear, pain and death.
 If you think that a war is not your concern, you are wrong.
 Your actions define how we and the succeeding generation will live.”